bjascob/amrlib/docs/api_model.md

 See `amrlib/models/generate_t5/inference.py` for implementation details.

-The function returns a `generate_t5.Inference` object.
+The function returns a `GTOSInferenceBase` type object which is a simple abstract base class for the underlying model.

 **Inference.generate()**
 ```